tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   ![strategy-to-backtest-plot](Images/strategy-to-backtest-plot.png)

-* Backtesting is commonly implemented using third party libraries like Quantopian's `zipline` library; however, performing manual backtesting can be just as easy if we understand the steps.
+* Backtesting is commonly implemented using third party libraries; however, performing manual backtesting can be just as easy if we understand the steps.
 Notice the minimal lines of code to achieve this functionality!

   ![manual-backtesting](Images/manual-backtesting.png)